KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 Updated: 2020-12-28

 **Theory:**
-Klee's talent 'Pounding Surprise' doesn't proc the 50% chance to spawn the 'Explosive Spark' if she's swapped off\-field after auto attacking or using her E.
+Klee's talent 'Pounding Surprise' doesn't proc the 50% chance to spawn the 'Explosive Spark' if she's swapped off\-field after Normal Attacking or using her E.

 **Evidence:**
 Tested for a few minutes on a world boss, but here's just a short clip.